nikbrunner/obsidian-deep-work-theme/README.md

 ![](screenshot.png)

 ## Development Stage
-Although this theme is in a very early development, it is very usable for most usecases.
+Although this theme is in a very early development, it is very usable.

 ## Future plans
 - A dark dimmed option via a dedicated PlugIn
+- A `publish.css`

 ## Fonts
 The font-family declarations are taken directly from GitHub.